October 5, 2009

 This question was in response to a school post I wrote in spring.
 Kind of bad timing since during spring and summer my mind shifts to outdoors and so it's taken me this long to get around to answering the question.
 But to my credit I've actually given the subject a lot of thought, especially during this last month.
 While my brain is in homeschool mode I'm going to write a little series on how we homeschool.

-I consider ages 6-10 ish to be the early years of homeschooling.
+I consider ages 6-10 ish to be the early years of elementary.
 In our family these years are a continuation of the pre-school years with the simple addition of formal lessons as needed.
 Homeschooling the early years is inexpensive, simple and fun and I've loved watching my children learn, discover and grow during this phase.

 Firstly, from comments people make and questions they ask (here and in real life) there is the misconception that we are unschoolers.
 From a philosophical standpoint we are not unschoolers but some of our practices and our overall attitude looks similar, especially at first glance.